-There are many types of small business; sole traders, self-employed, partnerships, and limited companies.
+There are many types of small businesses; sole traders, self-employed, partnerships, and limited companies.
 By definition, small businesses have fewer than 20 employees.
-This means that owners are very hands on and have to spend long hours focusing on generating income, paying costs, marketing and the daily operations of their business.
+This means that owners are very hands-on and have to spend long hours focusing on generating income, paying costs, marketing and the daily operations of their business.
 They do not have the luxury that large businesses have in being able to delegate activities to other people.
-The result is that it is very easy to for paperwork to pile up quickly, become disorganised, neglected, or even lost, and this can have serious negative repercussions for the business.
+The result is that it is very easy for paperwork to pile up quickly, become disorganised, neglected, or even lost, and this can have serious negative repercussions for the business.

 There are many ways a bookkeeper can help your business.
 The very first thing a bookkeeper will do is to meet with you and work out your business needs.
 They will examine your current bookkeeping and payroll systems and, if necessary, can make recommendations on what system is good for your business.

 If your business is new, you have already been ploughing through a myriad of regulations just to set it up.
 You are heavily focused on getting your business off the ground and most people have no idea about accounting systems, software, or taxation laws.
 A bookkeeper has the expertise to set up your bookkeeping system right from the start.